iburzynski/cardano-cli-guru/tutorial/08-plutus-gifts.md

 We'll practice locking and unlocking UTxOs from the "always succeeds" script - a Plutus contract containing no validation logic, permitting UTxOs locked at the script address to be unlocked via arbitrary transactions.

-We'll perform this pair of locking/unlocking transactions using several methods, to highlight some of the features introduced by the Vasil hard fork, namely **[inline datums](https://cips.cardano.org/cips/cip32/)** and **[reference scripts](https://cips.cardano.org/cips/cip33/)**.
+We'll perform this pair of locking/unlocking transactions using two methods, to highlight the **[inline datums](https://cips.cardano.org/cips/cip32/)** feature introduced by the Vasil hard fork.

 ## **Script File**
 We'll need a script file containing the serialised "always succeeds" contract.
 The tutorial assumes the presence of this file at `cardano-cli-guru/assets/scripts/plutus/gift.plutus`.